 Elektro is building a new 138 kV substation and expanding the capacity of an existing substation.
 Three new substations are planned for 2000.

-As a result of the overall condition of its distribution network, and despite its expansive service territory (about 40% of Sao Paulo State), Elektro has historically experienced low levels of electricity losses as shown in the chart below:
+As a result of the overall condition of its distribution network, and despite its expansive service territory, Elektro has historically experienced low levels of electricity losses.
+These losses are shown in the chart below:

 Historical Electricity Losses (Annualized)(1)